Project Carryall: Schedule

 Project planning started in 1964, proposing site preparation in 1965 and detonations in 1966, followed by design work.
 Construction was to start in 1968 and be complete in 1969.

 In 1966, the nuclear proposal was abandoned for the highway project, since the highway program was moving faster than AEC testing at the Nevada Test Site.
 The highway cut was made conventionally about north of the proposed nuclear cut.
 The railroad project continued.
-In 1970, the railroad cut was mentioned as one of three proposed projects.
-In subsequent years, the project was no longer mentioned.
+In 1970, the railroad cut was mentioned by the AEC as one of three proposed projects, but in subsequent years, the project was no longer mentioned.

 The 67 mi Bristol Mountains section of I-40, constructed using conventional methods, was completed and opened to traffic on April 13, 1973.

 Marker

 The project is memorialized by a roadside marker in Ludlow, the nearest town to the west of the site.